xinshitn/nextPls-doc/source/en/crossborder/index.html.md

 ## Introduction

-NextPls CrossBorder API provide a solution for worldwide remit partners to distribution CNY in China.
+NextPls CrossBorder API provides a solution for worldwide remit partners to distribution CNY in China.

 # Authentication